Minimum required credits for PC: 43

-- Completion of ATI Test of Essential Academic Skills (TEAS) with a score of basic level or higher.
+- Completion of ATI Test of Essential Academic Skills (TEAS) with a score of 45.0% or higher.

-a.
-Anatomy and Physiology I and II with Lab (A&P II must be taken within the last 7 years).
+- Anatomy and Physiology I and II with Lab (A&P II must be taken within the last 7 years)

 - For those of whom English is not their native language (including international and/or U.S. residents), additional language proficiency requirements must be met by successfully passing the TOEFL exam.

 - Prior to entering class all students must pass a drug screening exam and criminal background check.